-Throughout the project, the very highest standard of luxury interiors was provided while maintaining and showcasing the building’s original features including the ornate decorative plasterwork, fireplaces, joinery and ironmongery.
+Throughout the project, the very highest standard of luxury interiors was provided while maintaining the building’s original features including the ornate decorative plasterwork, fireplaces, joinery and ironmongery.

 Wildernesse House now offers new homes which are modern, spacious and open-plan and maximise natural light.
 The development also includes the addition of contemporary, accessible elements such as en-suite bathrooms and walk-in wardrobes.

-Throughout the restoration process, original walls and ceilings were stripped of any superfluous recently-added fixtures and fittings and re-tuned back to their original state and appropriately decorated.
+Throughout the restoration process, original walls and ceilings were stripped of any superfluous recently-added fixtures and fittings and re-tuned back to their original state.

 Existing features such as the timber panelling, dado rails, columns and decorative wall pilasters have been retained and appropriate conservation repair and decorative schemes reintroduced.